ZenyaIse/Cities-Skylines-Extended-Game-Options/README.md

 ## Initial money
 Cash amount that you get when starting a new game.
 Set the field blank to not change the starting money.
+You can input the value with thousands separators like 20 000 000 or 20,000,000 or whatever you want - any non numeric characters will be ignored.

 ## Full refund
 Bulldozing structures built recently gives full refund (you can build and erase without loosing money).
 Consider this as an "undo" feature.